CrossOmics/Lotus/docs/getting_started.rst

         save="_clusters.png",
     )

-This step:
-- Computes UMAP dimensionality reduction
-- Generates visualization plots of clustering results
+This step computes UMAP dimensionality reduction and generates visualization plots of clustering results.

 The visualization is saved as a PNG file: